-Just two minutes walk up from Bangor marina, this is a bustling, long-established bistro and restaurant with a menu board outside and freshly painted cream and black facade.
+Just two minutes walk up from Bangor marina, this is a bustling, long-established bar and bistro with a menu board outside and freshly painted cream and black facade.

 Set over two floors, it’s a friendly place with modest yet comfortable traditional décor and plenty of atmosphere.